rust-lang/mdBook/guide/src/cli/serve.md

 ```

 The `serve` command  watches the book's `src` directory for
-changes, rebuilding the book and refreshing clients for each change.
+changes, rebuilding the book and refreshing clients for each change; this includes
+re-creating deleted files still mentioned in `SUMMARY.md`!
 A websocket
 connection is used to trigger the client-side refresh.

 ***Note:*** *The `serve` command is for testing a book's HTML output, and is not